xceedsoftware/DocX/README.md

 * adds TextBoxes or Shapes containing Text
 * gets Shapes from Paragraphs
 * gets Charts from Paragraphs and can modify their categories/values
+* More properties in Charts configuration like axis Label position and series width
 * is at least two versions ahead of the DocX version
 * has professional technical support included in the subscription
 * is available on .NET Standard 2.0 for .NET Core 2.0 Applications